YilinLuo/project05/README.md

 ### Visual Designer
 - Use the Bootstrap framework
 - Decorate form.php, login.php, and register.php
-- Using the same backgroud image, fonts, colors, and styles with the original websites
+- Use the same background image, fonts, colors, and styles with the original websites

 ### Technician
 - Set up the database on the class server